 If your file isn’t synced to your computer’s Dropbox folder, then you’ll only see online applications in this dropdown menu.
 For example, if a .docx file isn’t synced to your computer, you can only open it in online applications like Microsoft Word Online or Paper, but not in applications on your computer like Microsoft Word.

-There are two reasons why you may not see an Open with button:
+There are two reasons why you may not see the dropdown menu when you click Open:

 The file isn’t saved to your Dropbox account